Cybersecurity Awareness Month

 Stay protected while connected

-Before you connect to any public wireless hotspot – like at an airport, hotel, or café – be sure to confirm the name of the network and exact login procedures with appropriate staff to ensure that the network is legitimate.
+Before you connect to any public wireless hotspot – like at an airport, hotel, or café – be sure to confirm the name of the network and exact login procedures with the appropriate staff to ensure that the network is legitimate.
 If you do use an unsecured public access point, practice good internet hygiene by avoiding sensitive activities (e.g., banking) that require passwords or credit cards.
 Your personal hotspot is often a safer alternative to free Wi-Fi.
 Only use sites that begin with “https://” when online shopping or banking.